joeking9292/Background-Image-Deleter/README.md

 # Background-Image-Deleter

-This is a Winodws desktop application that creates a small window in the top right coner of the screen.
+This is a Windows desktop application that creates a small window in the top right coner of the screen.
 In this window, there is one button the size of the window that when pressed, deletes the currently displayed background image.